keithalewis/papers/um.md

 This short note provides a unified model for valuing, hedging, and understanding the risk of any derivative security.
-It shows how they can be synthesized by trading market instruments and turns the spotlight on what may be the next Nobel prize winning question: when do you hedge if you can't do it continuously?
+It shows how they can be synthesized by trading market instruments and turns the spotlight on what may be the next Nobel prize winning question: how should you hedge if you can't do it continuously?

 ## Notation